solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/external-fuctions.md

 Both of these functions should not be overridden as they perform key actions.

 -   `function run(Addresses, address) external`: Simulates proposal execution against a forked mainnet or locally and can be used in integration tests or scripts.
-Do not override.
 -   Same as above, but with more granular control over which actions to run

 ```solidity